I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nf-wdm-zwopenkeytransactedex.md

 </td>
 </tr>
 </table>

-### -param TransactionHandle [in]
+`TransactionHandle`

 A handle to a <a href="https://msdn.microsoft.com/124105bd-70be-49b1-8ea4-af6ba1f3cf16">transaction object</a>.
 To obtain this handle, you can call the <a href="..\wdm\nf-wdm-zwcreatetransaction.md">ZwCreateTransaction</a> routine.
 Or, if you have a pointer to a transaction object, you can supply the pointer to the <a href="..\ntifs\nf-ntifs-obopenobjectbypointer.md">ObOpenObjectByPointer</a> routine to obtain the corresponding transaction handle.

-## -returns
+## Return Value

 <b>ZwOpenKeyTransactedEx</b> returns STATUS_SUCCESS if the call successfully opens the key.
 Possible error return values include the following:
 <dl>
 <dt><b>STATUS_INVALID_PARAMETER</b></dt>